stoodder/falconjs/README.md

 * Make constants
 * Document makeBaseUrl, makeUrlComponents, resovleUrl, and makeUrl on adapter
 * Add 'endpoint' override option to adapter options
+* use querySelector instead of querySelectorAll where possible

 ### v0.10.2
 **Highlights**